johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 Google Maps and GPS use a coordinate system called [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
 The catch is the UK Ordnance Survey maps uses a UK-centric system [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid).

-> In Cornwall, the WGS 84 longitude lines are about 70 metres east of their OSGB 36 equivalents, this value rising gradually to about 120 m east on the east coast of East Anglia.
-The WGS 84 latitude lines are about 70 m south of the OSGB 36 lines in South Cornwall, the difference diminishing to zero in the Scottish Borders, and then increasing to about 50 m north on the north coast of Scotland.

 In case you want to nerd out on why there's more than one way to map latitude and longitude to the earth's surface, check this [Wikipedia article](https://en.wikipedia.org/wiki/Geodetic_datum).

+GPS and Google Maps and other world-wide maps use WGS84.
+The UK uses OSGB36 (or something similar).
+The practrical issue is that the same latitude and logitude values expressed in WGS84 can be about 500 meters away from the same values expressed in OSGB36.

 The upshot is that if you report your location to emergency service via latitude and longitude from Google maps, they might interpret that as being from the UK system.
-The difference might be about the length of an American football field so for emergency purposes, that's probably good enough.

-On the other hand, if you download waypoints for a guide book that uses the UK system (OSGB36) and feed them into something such as AllTrails that uses WGS84, you might be looking for a bridge or a trail intersection that might be 100 or so meters off from what you expected.
+I first encountered this issue when I downloaded waypoints from a guide book that uses the UK system (OSGB36) and imported them into Open Street Maps on my Garmin GPS which uses WGS84.
+I quickly saw that something was off.
+One might be looking for a bridge or a trail intersection that might be 500 or so meters off from what you expected.
 It's something to keep in mind.
 If you have a handheld satnav (such as from Garmin) there usually is a setting that let's you choose what coordinate system you want to use.